Keyboard shortcuts

 cargo bench

-# run benchmark for the add_rows function within the phymes-core crate
+# run benchmark for the candle_asset functions within the phymes-agents crate

 To set the baseline for your benchmarks, use the --save-baseline flag: